niemopen/niem-naming-design-rules/ndr6src.md

 Each Clark notation value usually consists of a namespace URI surrounded by curly braces, concatenated with a local name.
 The exception to this is when Clark notation is used to represent the qualified name for an attribute with no namespace, which is ambiguous when represented using QName notation.
 For example, the element targetNamespace, which has no [namespace name] property, is represented in Clark notation as `{}targetNamespace`.

-## 2.3 Use of namespaces and namespace prefixes
+## 2.5 Use of namespaces and namespace prefixes

 The following namespace prefixes are used consistently within this specification.
 These prefixes are not normative; this document issues no requirement that these prefixes be used in any conformant artifact.
-Although there is no requirement for a schema or XML document to use a particular namespace prefix, the meaning of the following namespace prefixes have fixed meaning in this document.
+Although there is no requirement for a schema or XML document to use a particular namespace prefix, the following namespace prefixes have a fixed meaning in this document.

 * `xs` and `xsd`: The namespace for the XML Schema definition language as defined by [XML Schema Structures](#ref) and <br>[XML Schema Datatypes](#ref), <code class="uri-nb">http://www.w3.org/2001/XMLSchema</code>.
 * `xsi`: The XML Schema instance namespace, defined by [XML Schema Structures](#ref), Section 2.6, Schema-Related Markup in Documents Being Validated, for use in XML documents, <code class="uri-nb">http://www.w3.org/2001/XMLSchema-instance</code>.